Saltside/thrifter/README.md

 Certain systems may need to queue RPCs to other systems.
 This is only useful for `void` RPCs or for when an outside system may be flaky.
 Assume `MyService` has a `logStats` RPC.
-Your application is producing stats that should make it upstream, but there are intermitent network problems effeciting stats collection.
+Your application is producing stats that should make it upstream, but there are intermittent network problems affecting stats collection.
 Include `Thrift::Queueing` and any RPC will automatically be sent to sidekiq for eventual processing.
 `sidekiq` must be available.
-This is an **opt-in** dependency, of if you want this funtionality, add `sidekiq` and `sidekiq-thrift_arguments` to your `Gemfile`.
+This is an **opt-in** dependency, of if you want this functionality, add `sidekiq` and `sidekiq-thrift_arguments` to your `Gemfile`.

 ```ruby